-- Chairman Elect – In the absence of the chairman, the chairman elect shall perform the duties of chairman.
-Otherwise he will provide assistance in conducting the affairs of the Users' Group as requested by the chairman.
-He shall succeed to the office of chairman at the end of one year.
+Chair Elect – In the absence of the Chair, the Chair Elect shall perform the duties of Chair.
+Otherwise the Chair Elect will provide assistance in conducting the affairs of TUG and TUEC as requested by the Chair.
+The Chair Elect shall succeed to the office of Chair at the end of one year.

 Article V - VOTING AND ELECTIONS

 Each User present at any TUG meeting is entitled to vote and is allowed one vote on any issue.
 Voting by proxy is not permitted.
 Voting will generally be by show of hands (in-person or in-person remote) but may also be accomplished by secret ballot at the discretion of the Chair.
 In such cases, two TUEC members shall be designated scrutineers, and the results of secret-ballot voting shall be announced during the meeting.
 A majority will constitute a passed vote.

 Prior to September 30 of each year, TUEC shall seek nominations, using appropriate and democratic procedures to ensure all Users' suggestions are received, for persons willing to stand for election to TUEC the following year.

 As described in Article III Section 1, nominees for the position of Chair Elect shall not have the same primary institutional affiliation as the current Chair Elect.